 Our Mahogany is the “Real Deal”

-These days when a claim is made that their products are made with Mahogany lumber it is hard to say what you will get.
+These days when a claim is made that products are made with Mahogany lumber it is hard to say what you will get.
 Marketing experts from around the world have added a regional adjective to the Mahogany name to just about any reddish-brown wood species.
 This makes it difficult to know which mahogany species is the “real deal”.
-The woodworking qualities of Honduran Mahogany have been prized by furniture makes since the 1700’s and is truly the “REAL DEAL”
+The woodworking qualities of Honduran Mahogany have been prized by furniture makers since the 1700’s and is truly the “REAL DEAL”

 Although Genuine Mahogany and Spanish Cedar are our standard species we offer any wood species you desire (provided it’s available and meets our quality standards).
 You can also request split species and we offer unlimited options of custom finishes and textures.

 Our indigenous supply of Honduran Mahogany offers the most value and is prized for its beauty, durability and color.

 Honduran Mahogany: (Swientenia macrophylla)

 Several species exist under the Swietenia macrophylla genus and are the best known varieties.
 Commonly referred to as Honduran, Genuine, Big Leaf, or American Mahogany these species grow throughout Central America and Northern South America.